andreatanky/tp/README.md

 cope with.
 In events like this, having a **disorganised timeline** makes your situation worse.
-You often **underestimate the time it takes** to complete your assignments and you might be **late for your lessons** as you are preoccupied with completing your assignments.
+You often **underestimate the time it takes** to complete your assignments and you might be **late for your lessons** as you are preoccupied with completing them.
 However, all these tasks still remain uncompleted.
 You keep spinning your wheels.

 ## Aim
 * Effective time management among NUS Computing students, resulting in higher productivity.
-* Efficiency in browsing through all
+* Efficiency in browsing through all your academic tasks (lessons and assignments) at once.
-* We hope to provide you with the best **SETTING** to manage your academic schedule so that you can excel in your University Study.
+* Better planning of your academic schedule.

 ## User stories
 | No. | As a...           | I can...                              | So that I can...                                                          |